Sarthaksl/Vidshield/README.md

 ## Acknowledgements

-This project was developed under the guidance of **Dr. Manoj Sabnis**, Department of Information Technology, VESIT Mumbai, whose feedback and support across every iteration of this work — from the ConvNeXt baseline through the final VidShield architecture — was invaluable.
+This project was developed under the guidance of **Dr. Manoj Sabnis**, Department of Information Technology, VESIT Mumbai, whose feedback and support across every iteration of this work from the ConvNeXt baseline through the final VidShield architecture was invaluable.

 The following open-source datasets were used in this work: DFDC (Meta AI), DeeperForensics-1.0, CelebA (MMLAB), and Celeb-DF-v2.
 We thank their creators for making these resources publicly available.

----

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

 ---

 <div align="center">
 <sub>Built at VESIT Mumbai · Department of Information Technology · 2024–2025</sub>